 Frankly, I'm not sure if I'd rather face the angry customers or the frenetic bosses angered by the loss of revenue and reputation.
 It's a tough call.

 I'm going to now grossly over-simplify the IT side of this scenario.

 In the lucky scenario, which is a relative term in these days of 99.9% uptime, you could quickly identify the problem device and get it working.
-If you were super lucky, you had a network monitoring tool and were already resolving the problem when the call came in.
+If you were super lucky, you had a network monitoring tool or dedicated LAN monitoring software and were already resolving the problem when the call came in.

 In the unlucky scenario, you were blind-sided by the outage and had to scramble to find the issue.
 You have one person on the line with your ISP trying to see if the problem is on their side.
 You have a couple of other people crawling through the network to find the offending device.
 If you are super unlucky, your network is a disorganized mass of multiple technologies and topologies you've inherited from many other network personages that you're still trying to untangle.

 Notice that in the overly simplified "lucky" example, the hypothetical network team was using a network monitoring tool.

 Recent, news-worthy network outages once again emphasize how important it is to monitor your network.
 From stock markets to governments to small businesses, network outages are painful, expensive, and have an increasingly large economic impact.

 If the network team in the "unlucky" example used a monitoring tool, they'd be able to quickly see

 - which device is down